galaxyproject/training-material/topics/galaxy-project/tutorials/outputs/tutorial.md

 # 3. Project outputs

 Source code is the primary deliverable for the project, because most other project activities build on it.
-The most visible parts of the project for researchers are the free Galaxy services for training and analyses, made possible by all the people and the resources.
+It is also probably the most important resource for the project in a sense, but for simplicity, it is an output in this guide.
+The most widely used outputs of the project for researchers, are free services for training and analyses, made possible by the source code, and all the people and the resources described in this guide.

-The downstream products of Galaxy are important but hard to quantify:
+The downstream impact of Galaxy is important but hard to quantify, such as:
-    - increased research outputs from analyses in open science result from increased productivity for researchers.
-Access to efficient and reliable analysis methods for large, complex data resources will increase their use in research, in many scientific fields.
+    - increased research outputs from analyses in open science represent increased productivity for researchers.
+Access to efficient and reliable analysis methods for large, complex data resources, is likely to greatly increase their actual use in research, across many scientific fields.
     - Improved trustworthiness of sharable, replicable computation for analyses.

 ## Source code

+The core framework source code is supported by many other project repositories.
+For example, providing tools for system administrators and developers, and ToolShed code for tool distribution services.
+These are not very useful outside the project, since they are specific to Galaxy.
+Their impact on open science is through their support for Galaxy.

+### Do these need to be listed here?
+Will most readers care about detail?

-- Generic analysis framework
+- Generic analysis framework source code
+- ToolShed source code
+- Developer and system administrator utilities
-- Utilities - planemo, ephemeris...
+    -  planemo, ephemeris, ansible...
 - Tool wrappers to "flavour" framework instances
     - +8k variable quality tools in public toolshed
-    - Click to install in any framework server
+    - Click to install from ToolShed, in any framework server
     - Many well maintained tools from IUC and communities of practice.
-- Utility code for Galaxy services at scale
-    - Ansible, system scripts and related automation
 - Your ideas here please?

 ## Open science analysis services